JoachimDunkel/streamlining_the_action_dependency_graph_framework/README.md

 ### Wait action impact remarks
-Please note that, due to cycles in the ADG on most scenarios, proper solutions for `eval_wait_action_removal_on_execution.py `can only be obtained for two specific maps in the benchmark.
+Please note that, due to cycles in the ADG on most scenarios, proper solutions for `eval_wait_action_removal_on_execution.py `can only be obtained for two maps - as seen in the paper.
 This limitation arose from a strategic decision to use this benchmark, which we were unable to correct before the deadline.
-However, we believe this does not affect the validity of our evaluation on the impact of wait actions or the ADG construction process.
-This clarifies why the full benchmark was not used.
+However, we believe this does not affect the validity of our evaluation on the impact of wait actions nor does it have any influence on the ADG construction process.
+This clarifies why the full benchmark was not used for the wait-action impact evaluation